LDA-MEMR/HetRE/README.md

 ## First time only: Setting up the directory

-To start you need to open the project file (LDvine.Rproj) in RStudio which will bring RStudio to the root directory.
+To start you need to open the project file (HetRE.Rproj) in RStudio which will bring RStudio to the root directory.

 ## References